-- Commit to delivering biodiversity offsets which meets the offset quantum determined by the Framework for Biodiversity Assessment (and the Statement of Reasonable Credit Equivalence), including the development of an offset package which includes a combination of: - o retirement of credits purchased from registered Biobank and/or Biodiversity Stewards ship sites in accordance with each stage of development and Table 8 in the consent for SSD 6456 and the Statement of Reasonable Credit Equivalence (Appendix A) - Like-for-like offsets secured via registration of Biodiversity Stewardship Agreements to the satisfaction of the BCT. - o Payment into the Biodiversity Conservation Fund for any remaining offset liabilities in accordance with each stage of development. - Identify cultural heritage values as part of the Biodiversity Offset Package5, including: - o Incorporation of Aboriginal cultural heritage values in land-based offset sites. - Community access to biodiversity offsets that are owned and/or operated by Santos.
-Some Biodiversity Stewardship Sites will remain in private landholdership and access to these locations is legally outside of the control of Santos. - o Community management of land-based offsets will be prioritised where options are available. - Undertake reporting for land-based offsets owned and managed by the Proponent in accordance with the Biodiversity Assessment Methodology, and/or prior to the commencement of each development stage. - Undertake a periodic review of the Biodiversity Offset Strategy every 5 years in accordance with the Biodiversity Assessment Methodology. - Update the Department on progress of biodiversity credit identification and retirements in the Annual Review required by COC D8(c); and
+- Commit to delivering biodiversity offsets which meets the offset quantum determined by the Framework for Biodiversity Assessment (and the Statement of Reasonable Credit Equivalence), including the development of an offset package which includes a combination of: - retirement of credits purchased from registered Biobank and/or Biodiversity Stewards ship sites in accordance with each stage of development and Table 8 in the consent for SSD 6456 and the Statement of Reasonable Credit Equivalence (Appendix A) - Like-for-like offsets secured via registration of Biodiversity Stewardship Agreements to the satisfaction of the BCT . - Payment into the Biodiversity Conservation Fund for any remaining offset liabilities in accordance with each stage of development. - Identify cultural heritage values as part of the Biodiversity Offset Package, including: - Incorporation of Aboriginal cultural heritage values in land-based offset sites. - Community access to biodiversity offsets that are owned and/or operated by Santos.
+Some Biodiversity Stewardship Sites will remain in private landholdership and access to these locations is legally outside of the control of Santos. - $\circ\;$ Community management of land-based offsets will be prioritised where options are available. - Undertake reporting for land-based offsets owned and managed by the Proponent in accordance with the Biodiversity Assessment Methodology, and/or prior to the commencement of each development stage. - Undertake a periodic review of the Biodiversity Offset Strategy every 5 years in accordance with the Biodiversity Assessment Methodology.

-5 Unfortunately, there will be no opportunities for community access and management for Phase 1 offsets as they are primarily privately owned land not controlled by Santos.
+&lt;sup>5 Unfortunately, there will be no opportunities for community access and management for Phase 1 offsets as they are primarily privately owned land not controlled by Santos.